Milton Hopkins (biologist)

-Milton Hopkins, Jr. (1906–1983) was an American historian, professor of biology, and an editor of college textbooks.
+Milton Hopkins Jr. (1906–1983) was an American historian, professor of biology, and an editor of college textbooks.

 Biography

-In 1917 Milton Hopkins, Jr. moved with his family to Port Washington, New York and attended elementary school and high school there.
+In 1917 Milton Hopkins Jr. moved with his family to Port Washington, New York and attended elementary school and high school there.
 In 1930 he received his bachelor's degree from Amherst College.
 After graduating with M.A. and Ph.D. in biology from Harvard University, he was a professor of biology from 1936 to 1945 at the University of Oklahoma.

 In 1944 he married Elizabeth Robbins Hewlett.
-In 1945 they returned to the Port Washington area to live in the Hewlett homestead.
+In 1945 they returned to the Port Washington area to live in the Hewlett Homestead.
 Located in the Village of Flower Hill, the home was built in the early 1700s and occupied by eight generations of the Hewlett family before being sold to the real estate developer Ivo Matkovic.

 From 1945 until retirement, Milton Hopkins was editor-in-chief of college textbooks at Holt, Rinehart & Winston.
 He was a local historian of Long Island and president of the Cow Neck Peninsula Historical Society of Port Washington.
-Milton and Elizabeth Hopkins lived in the historic Hewlett house until 1980.
-Upon his death he was survived by his widow, a daughter, and two granddaughters.
+Milton and Elizabeth Hopkins lived in the historic Hewlett Homestead until 1980.
+Upon his death, he was survived by his widow, a daughter, and two granddaughters.